How to Enable or Disable Copilot Actions in Windows 11

 What Are Copilot Actions?

-Copilot Actions in Windows 11 are like a smart helper that can do things for you in your apps and on websites.
+Copilot Actions in Windows 11 function as a smart helper capable of executing requests across apps and websites.

 How to Enable Copilot Actions